foliagecp/sdk/tests/leak/README.md

 the server share and raw process totals are **REPORT-only**.
 In production the server is a separate process; its by-design growth is quantified by S12.

+**Profile resolution.** That split comes from the heap profile, whose values are
+ESTIMATES: the runtime samples one allocation per `MemProfileRate` bytes and scales the result back up.
+At Go's 512KiB default the split can only move in half-megabyte steps — eight times coarser than the 64KiB floor these checks assert against — so a couple of sampled allocations landing inside one window draw a straight, "3-sigma significant" line through a scenario that leaks nothing (the series is a staircase of 524432-byte steps, and the same scenario run alone reports slope=0 because no sampled allocation happened to land in the window).
+The suite therefore samples finely: `LEAK_MEMPROFILE_RATE`, 4096 bytes by default, set in the package's `init` because the profile writer scales every record by the CURRENT rate and so it must be set once, before anything allocates.

 **Process isolation.** `run-leak-tests.sh` runs every scenario in its OWN `go test` process.
 Scenarios sharing one process share heap, timers and whatever each per-scenario emergency teardown leaves behind — process-wide